angelrps/ARP_Toolkit/README.md

 ## Acknowledgements

-Credit to Luis + Vidal Architects as I was employed there when working on it.

 Many thanks to [PyRevit](https://github.com/eirannejad/pyRevit) for letting us access his code.
 Also many thanks to CASE Apps for freeing up their code and [John Pierson](https://github.com/johnpierson/case-apps) for hosting the source code.
 I have used both frecuently as a starting point and adapted it to my needs.

 Thanks to [icons8.com](https://icons8.com) and [thenounproject.com](https://thenounproject.com/) for most of the icons.
 I have used them as a base and tweaked them to fit my style.